Pimicikamak government: Traditional government

 A modern Pimicikamak leader is quoted as saying: "Our ancestors governed themselves in our territory since time immemorial.
 Pimicikamak did not have rulers.
 It had leaders.
 Leadership was based on consensus and especially upon respect that was earned."
 Oral history told by Pimicikamak elders says that traditional government under customary law (Pimicikamāk okimākānak) was based on consensus, like other Cree governments.
-Customary law is well-recognized in the jurisprudence of the U.S., U.K. and Canada.
+Customary law is well-recognized in the jurisprudence of the US, UK, and Canada.
 Pimicikamak leaders were respected persons, possibly of the Midewiwin society.
 "A leader held his position as long as he had the respect of the people."
 As well, oral history says that Elders (the Council of Fire) and women played distinct roles in governance.

 Original constitution

 Like other indigenous peoples in North America.
 Pimicikamak was constituted as a self-governing people under spiritual as well as temporal laws.
 These were passed down orally through stories, ceremonies and traditions that formed part of a culture that enabled Pimicikamak's ancestors to survive as a people in a harsh environment for thousands of years.
 Many stories say that the elders had a role in speaking of the law and the women had a role in organizing Pimicikamak society.
 Both came into play at summer gatherings.
 The Pimicikamak constitution derives from those times.
 It rests upon custom and is largely uncodified, characteristics it shares with the government of the United Kingdom.
 It has since evolved into a modern customary form.